Sam-Rowe/Copilot-hack/README.md

 ## Challenge 3:
 Send factory and machine states to Hosts 'Enterprise' reporting dashboard.

+There is a file called test.sh in the host-app folder that has examples using curl for the relevant POST, PATCH and GET commands for the host

 # Host readme
 Challenge 1 and 2 for the participants is mostly leaving them to hack away on their own.